YannaAlghamdi/pokedex/README.md

 - Angular 11
 - Ionic 5

+## Deployed Instance
+* App is deployed via Firebase.
+You may access it through this link: https://pokedex-85eee.web.app/

 ## Run the UI
 ## Getting Started
 * Before running the UI, make sure that the following tools are installed in your machine: